thisisnotahuman/thisisnotahuman.github.io/_pages/about.md

 # 🔥 News
-- *2023.10.27*: &nbsp;🎉🎉 The paper *"[Saliency-Guided Hidden Associative Replay for Continual Learning](https://arxiv.org/abs/2310.04334)"* has been accepted by the NeuralPS workshop, and continues to be improved upon.
+- *2023.10.27*: &nbsp;🎉🎉 The paper *"[Saliency-Guided Hidden Associative Replay for Continual Learning](https://arxiv.org/abs/2310.04334)"* has been accepted by the NeurlPS workshop, and continues to be improved upon.
 - *2023.10.15*: &nbsp;🎉🎉 The code for *"[Fully Spiking Neural Network for Legged Robots](https://arxiv.org/abs/2310.05022)"* is now open source at <https://github.com/thisisnotahuman/FullySNNforLeggedRobots> ~

 # 📝 Papers